 Carl Zillich, Curatorial Director, Commissioner

-Currently guest professor for urban development at the University of Kassel.
-Studied architecture and urban planning at the University of Kassel and as a DAAD scholarship holder at Columbia University, New York.
-From 2002 to 2008 teaching and research on architectural history and theory at the Leibniz University in Hannover.
-Then until 2013 research assistant at the Bundesstiftung Baukultur.
-For many years practicing architect in Berlin (amongst others special award of the Landesbaupreis Mecklenburg-Vorpommern), since 2012 associate member of the Association of German Architects (BDA).
+Studied architecture and urban planning at the University of Kassel and, on a DAAD scholarship, at Columbia University, New York.
+From 2002 to 2008 he was assistant professor for architectural history and theory at Leibniz University in Hannover.
+Following until 2013 senior researcher at Germany's Federal Foundation for Baukultur.
+For many years practicing architect in Berlin (amongst others awarded a state price for architecture in Mecklenburg-Vorpommern), since 2012 associate member of the Association of German Architects (BDA).
+Since 2015 appointed member of the architectural advisory board of the city of Oldenburg.
+Visiting professor for urban development at the University of Kassel in 2018/19.
 Acting as juror, speaker and moderator in Europe and North America.
-Since 2015 appointed member of the architectural advisory board of the city of Oldenburg.
-Publications on contemporary building culture, post-war modernism, transparency in architecture and interfaces between architecture and art.
+Numerous publications on architecture and Baukultur.

 Moritz Bellers, Project Manager